uhh-lt/SCoT/clusters.md

 On clicking "OK", the node's colour changes to the one of the newly assigned cluster.
 It also changes the cluster in the cluster list.

-If a cluster labels are used, they do not automatically update, but have to be deleted manually and reentered with the updated clusters via the edit function of the respective cluster.
+If cluster labels are used, they do not automatically update, but have to be deleted manually and reentered with the updated clusters via the edit function of the respective cluster.